Shielding your business address. What are the options?

 Unfortunately, private addresses are increasingly in danger of threats and other breaches of privacy.
 The Netherlands Chamber of Commerce KVK wants to ensure that anyone who is or feels threatened can ask to shield their visiting address.
 Especially since many entrepreneurs have a home visiting address.

 It has become easier for people with an eenmanszaak (sole proprietorship) to shield their visiting address.
-The Minister of Economic Affairs and Climate Policy submitted a policy proposal for this to the House of Representatives, in a letter titled the Data Vision for the Business Register (in Dutch).
+The Minister of Economic Affairs and Climate Policy submitted a policy proposal for this to the House of Representatives, in a letter titled the Data Vision for the (in Dutch).
 A key condition is that the entrepreneurs must register a postal address that is different from their private address and visiting address.
 The postal address is and remains public.
 This ensures the business can always be contacted

 When can you shield your visiting address?